deepintocode/100-days-of-code/log.md

 **Thoughts:** Live coding with tidalcycles is really fun, albeit a bit confusing to begin with.

 **Link to work:** [Tidalcycles cycles repo on Github](https://github.com/deepintocode/tidalcycles_cycles).

+## Day 41: September 10, 2018

+**Today's Progress**: Went back to playing with React and React router

+**Thoughts:** I still find styling hard.
+Maybe I should look back into CSS and try and improve my design skills.